juaolobo/liked_to_public/README.md

-Fun one day project I coded because I was bored a co worker asked to listen to my liked songs, but couldn't.
+Fun one day project I coded because I was bored and co worker asked to listen to my liked songs, but couldn't.

 Using requests and Spotify's web API.